System Architecture

 • Routes:

-• POST /chat - Main query endpoint
+• POST /chat - Streaming chat endpoint (SSE)

 • POST /webhooks/fathom - Fathom video webhook